 - The Corrupter: Due to his enormous demonic aura, can corrupt things simply by being near them.

-- Earlier he did this to Kohaku and inflicts some Shape Shifter Guilt Trip onto Sango by mocking her with her brother's voice.
+- He possessed Kohaku to get his shard and inflicts some Shape Shifter Guilt Trip onto Sango by mocking her with her brother's voice.

 - Dirty Coward: Avoids meeting Kagome as much as possible, fearing her exorcising powers.

-- Early-Bird Cameo: The mummified corpse first appear around volume 10, and named.
-About 30/40 volumes laters, he becomes important.
+- Early-Bird Cameo: It is mentioned and named around volume 10.
+About 30/40 volumes later, he becomes important.

-- Facial Markings: His true form has ones under his eyes that are similar to Inuyasha's family.
+- Facial Markings: He has ones under his eyes that are similar to Inuyasha's family.

 - Guyliner: His humanoid form formed from Naraku's parts, has circled eyes and purple lipstick.

-- Huge Holographic Head: His true form that has markings under his eyes similar to that of Inuyasha and his kin.
+- Huge Holographic Head: Has markings under his eyes similar to that of Inuyasha and his kin.

-- Kick the Dog: Mocks Miroku for taking in his poisonous aura to protect Sango and Kohaku.
+- Mocks Miroku for taking in his poisonous aura to protect Sango and Kohaku.

 - Meaningful Name: Magatsuhi literally means "bent spirit", contrasting Naohi (straight spirit).

 - No Body Left Behind: What happens when you piss off a Bakusaiga-wielding Sesshomaru.
 But when you're a spirit on a borrowed body, doesn't matter much.